-- Develop a doctoral program that seeks to judiciously combine the computational mathematics field with one or more branches of engineering at both the academic and research level. - Draw upon the synergistic expertise of the research faculty at both institutions to offer an interdisciplinary degree that integrates advanced techniques of mathematical analysis with advanced engineering coursework and research.
+- Develop a doctoral program that seeks to judiciously combine the computational mathematics field with one or more branches of engineering at both the academic and research level. - Draw upon the synergistic expertise of the research faculty at both institutions to offer an interdisciplinary degree that integrates advanced techniques of modern computational mathematics with advanced engineering coursework and research.